-This country-specific Q&A provides an overview to Employment & Labour Law laws and regulations that may occur in Japan.
+This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Japan.

 Yes.
 Regular full-time employees are usually employed for an indefinite term and the employer’s right of unilateral termination for such employees is strictly limited in Japan.
 Article 16 of the Labour Contract Act (‘LCA’) stipulates that ‘a dismissal shall, where the dismissal lacks objectively reasonable grounds and is not considered to be appropriate in light of social convention, be treated as an abuse of right to dismiss and invalid’.